sgoula/OrderezeTask/README.md

 4. Adding Class 'ImageRepository.cs' into Repositories Folder, which is implementation of IImageService interface
 5. Adding class 'BlobService.cs', in order to upload and delete images from BlobStorage
 6. Adding 'add key="StorageConnStr"' in Web.config, in order to create Blob Storage Account
+7. Adding controller 'ImagesController.cs' into Controllers Folder, which is responsible for responding to requests
+8. Adding views (Index, Create, Delete) into Views Folder